Philippine Poetry: Its Form, Language, and Speech

 • Word order

-Senses and images
+Senses and Images

-The writer uses carefully chosen and phrased words to create imagery that the reader can see through his or her own senses.
+Writers use these to describe their impressions of their topic or object of writing.
+These are carefully chosen and phrased words to create imagery that the reader can see through his or her own senses.

 Diction

-Rhyme scheme
+Rhyme Scheme

-The way the author arranges words, meters, lines, and stanzas to create a coherent sound when the poem is read out loud.
+This refers to the way the author arranges words, meters, lines, and stanzas to create a coherent sound when the poem is read out loud.
+It may be formal or informal, depending on the way the poem was written by the poet.

 Idea of a Speaker

-Sometimes, it refers to itself as “I” or “me” or, sometimes in the third person (she, he, his, her).
+Technically, speaker in the poem is the voice that talks to the reader.
+Sometimes, it refers to itself as “I” or “me” or, sometimes, in the third person (she, he, his, her).

 You should also note that the speaker is not necessarily the poet.
 The poet may have a different persona in mind while writing the poem and may not have taken the situations in the poem from his or her life experiences.